ZenyWay/worker-proxy/CONTRIBUTING.md

 ### <a name="tests"></a> Test suite
 The test suites are specified by `*.spec.ts` files in the `spec/` folder.

+Note that the proxy code and the worker code operate in different global scopes: the proxy code's global scope is defined by the TypeScript `dom` lib, while that of the worker by the `webworker` lib.
+Both libs are mutually exclusive, therefore both parts are transpiled separately.

 #### run the test suite
 This project's test suite builds on a [Karma](https://karma-runner.github.io/)/[Jasmine](https://jasmine.github.io/) test framework.